You are currently viewing Können Kryptowährungen zurückverfolgt werden?

 This is a Bech32 address, which we can easily recognize by the fact that it starts with the identifier "bc1".
 We can't say who owns the address, but it can be observed and because all the information is on the blockchain, we can draw conclusions when other addresses interact with it.

-Blockchain Forensics - On the Trail of the Perpetrators
+Blockchain Forensics - Tracing the Perpetrators

 The term blockchain forensics covers a number of methods that can be used to secure traces left behind by every person who uses Bitcoin or other cryptocurrencies.
 It not only evaluates transactions but also tries to merge this specific data with other available data.